Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 addition to defining a normal Clojure function, also advertises that function to the plugin and other Grafter services.

-For example if you run the command `lein grafter list pipe` the plugin will search the projects classpath for any clj files with valid defpipe definitions, and list them.
+For example if you run the command `lein grafter list pipes` the plugin will search the projects classpath for any clj files with valid defpipe definitions, and list them.